 After your lunch, you can take a walk in the Benjakitti park.
-Take right as you leave the restaurant and go up the soi Rong Ngan Ya Sub which will take you into the park in front of the tobacco factory head office, hence the name of the soi, and behind the Queen Sirikit Convention Center which will be demolished next year for the construction of a high rise building.
+Take right as you leave the restaurant and go up the soi Rong Ngan Ya Sub which will take you into the park in front of the tobacco factory head office, hence the name of the soi, and behind the Queen Sirikit Convention Center which will be demolished in April 2019 for the construction construction of a four-storey tower.
 Crossing the park you will reach Sukhumvit Asok, Terminal 21.

 To Get There